cldeluna/pandas_neteng/readme.md

 [Pandas Fundamentals](https://app.pluralsight.com/courses/909c55b8-6855-477a-93b3-673a0c660ccf/table-of-contents) by [Paweł Kordek](https://app.pluralsight.com/profile/author/pawel-kordek) on [PluralSight ](https://app.pluralsight.com/library/)is exceptionally good.

-There is quite alot to Pandas and it can be overwhelming (at least it was for me) but this course in particular got me working very quickly and explained things in a very clear way.
+There is quite a lot to Pandas and it can be overwhelming (at least it was for me) but this course in particular got me working very quickly and explained things in a very clear way.